Blunham, Bedford, Bedfordshire, MK44 3PA

 Blunham Court is a Grade II listed 18th century property which is the formal part of the original Blunham House situated at the end of a private driveway within formal gardens and grounds of approximately 3.5 acres.

 A unique, west and south facing portion of a Grade II listed mansion house with accommodation over two floors.
 The property has been extensively renovated including a full rewiring, new plumbing, and new windows changed with the approval of the local authority.
 Other modern improvements include an alarm, outdoor HD cameras and underfloor heating in the kitchen/breakfast room and two of the bathrooms.
 These modern features have been blended successfully with period and traditional features which include high ceilings, grand proportions, and decorative plaster work.
 The large, sash windows allow plenty of natural light into the rooms.
+The well maintained gardens include formal box hedge bordered beds, lawns with mature trees interspersed, and a courtyard garden with cut flower beds and a shaded dining area.

 History and Heritage